SMC-AAU-CPH/smc-cph.github.io/_posts/2020-09-20-Valley-Of-Despair.md

 <figcaption><strong>figure 1: Dunning-Kruger Curve</strong></figcaption>
 </figure>

 Figure one maps my approximate location on the Dunning-Kruger curve.
-I got over the peak of 'Mount Stupid' quickly, once the first week of MCT disabused me of any notions of expertise, and plummeted straight into the Valley of Despair.
+I got over the peak of 'Mount Stupid' quickly, once the first week of SMC disabused me of any notions of expertise, and plummeted straight into the Valley of Despair.
 It’s hard to get out of that valley, especially without wheels (brains), but I’m doing my damndest, and occasionally some progress is made.

-At least MCT4047 is well-documented, with extensive preparatory readings and hours and hours of video tutorials.
+At least SMC4047 is well-documented, with extensive preparatory readings and hours and hours of video tutorials.
 Enough to keep you busy for years.

 Except there’s a catch: you only have two weeks to prepare.
 Hahaha!
 Good luck, suckers!